scott-griffiths/bitformat/README.md

 ----

 ## Features
-* The `Bits` class represents a sequence of binary data of arbitrary length.
-It provides methods for creating, modifying and interpreting the data.
+* The `Bits` and `MutableBits` classes represent sequences of binary data of arbitrary length.
+They provide methods for creating, modifying and interpreting the data.
 * The `Format` class provides a way to define a binary format using a simple and flexible syntax.
 * A wide array of data types is supported with no arbitrary restrictions on length.
 * Data is always stored as a contiguous array of bits.